bterwijn/memory_graph/README.md

 ```
 ![extension_numpy.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/avltree_dir.png)

-Next figure out what are the attributes you want to graph and choose a Node type there are four options.
+Next figure out what are the attributes you want to graph and choose a Node type, there are four options.

 ### 1 Node_Base ###
 Node_base is a leaf node (with no children) and shows just a single value.